alexwibowo/machinia/README.markdown

 	        super(Red.class);
 	    }
 	}
 The **@StateMachine** annotation is saying that the TrafficLight state machine  has three known states: Green, Red and Yellow.
+Note that the argument to **BaseStateMachine** is the initial state of the state machine.
+In our example above, we set the initial state to be Red.

-Below is what the Green state looks like:
+Below is what the Red state looks like:

 	@StateConfiguration({
-	        @OnEvent(event =  WarnEvent.class, newState = Yellow.class),
+	    @OnEvent(event =  CalmEvent.class, newState = Yellow.class),
-	        @OnEvent(event =  PanicEvent.class, newState = Red.class)
+	    @OnEvent(event =  ClearEvent.class, newState = Green.class)
 	})
-	public class Green implements State{
+	public class Red implements State {

 	    @Override
 	    public String getName() {
-	        return "Green";
+	        return "Red";
 	    }

 	    @Override
 	    public void onEnter() {